The Stone Sky: Plot

-Following the events of The Obelisk Gate, the former inhabitants of Castrima-under are moving north after damage by rival comm Rennanis has compromised the mechanisms of the geode and made it uninhabitable.
-Essun, who has been in a coma since opening the Obelisk Gate, awakens to find that her arm has turned to stone as a consequence of the massive magical energies of the Gate.
-She is nursed back to health, and finds that the Moon is approaching the closest point in its long, elliptical orbit, meaning that she has only a short time to return it to a normal orbit and end the Fifth Seasons forever.
+The former inhabitants of Castrima-under move north after damage by rival comm Rennanis compromised the geode's mechanisms, rendering it uninhabitable.
+The comatose Essun, nursed back to health, finds she has only a short time to return the Moon to a normal orbit and end the Fifth Seasons forever.

-Meanwhile, Essun's daughter Nassun is recovering from the shock of using an obelisk to kill her father by turning him to stone.
-Despondent and angry, she resolves to use the Obelisk Gate to cause the approaching Moon to collide with Earth and destroy both.
-Her Guardian, Schaffa, agrees to help her reach the only city on the other side of the planet, Corepoint; from there, the Obelisk Gate can be activated without the need for the central control obelisk that Essun used.
+Essun's daughter Nassun is recovering from the shock of killing her father.
+Despondent and angry, she resolves to destroy both the Moon and Earth.
+Schaffa, her Guardian, agrees to help her reach the only city on the other side of the planet, Corepoint; from there, the Obelisk Gate can be activated without the need for the central control obelisk that Essun used.

-The comm reaches Rennanis after a costly desert crossing, where Essun learns that Nassun is planning to open the Gate as Essun did, which would almost certainly mean her death.
-She departs for Corepoint with a small company to intercept Nassun.
+The comm reaches Rennanis after a costly desert crossing, where Essun learns that Nassun plans to open the Gate as Essun did, which would almost certainly kill her.
+She takes a small company to Corepoint to intercept Nassun.
 Just prior to leaving, she learns she is pregnant by Lerna, the former healer from her old comm Tirimo, with whom she has started a relationship.
-Hoa, the stone eater who has been following her since she left Tirimo, offers to take them by transporting directly through the Earth; however, as they traverse through the center of the planet (skirting around the core), they are attacked by a rival faction of stone eaters and Lerna is killed.
+Hoa, the stone eater who has been following her since she left Tirimo, transports them directly through the Earth; however, a rival faction of stone eaters attacks and Lerna is killed.

-Nassun and Schaffa reach the ruins of a city in the Antarctic region, from which Schaffa believes transportation is available to Corepoint.
-They descend into the ruins, where they find a functional transportation system linking to Corepoint directly through the center of the planet.
-During their transit through the core, it is revealed that the Earth is a living consciousness, furious with humanity's attempts to control it and the loss of Earth's moon, which Earth blames humanity for.
+Nassun and Schaffa reach the ruins of a city in the Antarctic region from which Schaffa believes transportation is available to Corepoint.
+The ruins contain a functional transportation system linking to Corepoint directly through the center of the planet.
+During their transit through the core, the Earth is a living consciousness furious with humanity's attempts to control it and with the loss of Earth's moon, which Earth blames humanity for.
 The core is rich with the magical energy that forms the Earth's consciousness, and Nassun realizes this directly fuels the Guardians' abilities and longevity through an iron shard embedded in their brains.